gatorduck/Creating_Custom_Decoder_Transformer/README.md

 All the action occurs in our MultiHeadAttentionLayer (1).
 This is where we calculate query, key, and value.
 To keep it simple,, lets observe our sequence  [1970 6186 29623 3569] or token [ 222 1112  377  725 ...0 0 0 0].

-1. Create a QUERY per token by taking the dot product of our original position encoded embeddings and weights
+1. Create a QUERY per token by taking the dot product of our original position encoded embeddings and weights.
+I like to think of these as a reference vector.

      $$\vec{e}_{i}  W = \vec{q}_i $$